Haykota

 Haykota (هاكوتا) is a small town in the western Gash-Barka region of Eritrea.
+The town is the capital of the Haykota subregion.

 Overview

 The town is situated near the location of a monument erected to memorialize Hamid Idris Awate, the man who started the Eritrean War of Independence.

 Economy

-A dairy co-op that was built in the town plays a significant part in the local economy.
+A dairy co-op in the town plays a significant part in the local economy.